Gi11i4m/playground-java-guild-5-2018/markdowns/generics/generics-exercise-1.md

 Don't forget that e.g. `List<String>` is not a subclass of `List<Object>`, but `String[]` does inherit from `Object[]`!.

 The first exercise is to implement a function that calculates the union of two lists.
-There is no code yet, but the second box contains a list of tests.
+There is no code yet, but the second box contains a list of tests (Tech.io).

+How to proceed:

-Work iteratively from the first test to the last, uncomment one test at a time.
+* Work iteratively from the first test to the last, uncommenting one test at a time.
+* Don't alter the test code to make it work ;)
+* KISS!
+Only inject as much generics as needed to make the test compile
-You can only proceed once the test compiles and succeeds!
+* You can only proceed once the test compiles and succeeds!

 The tests use a class history that is as follows: